khun777/eds-starter/README.md

 - [ ] Improve remember me.
 Logout should only delete the current remember me token and not all
 - [ ] extjs bug: selectPath. tab switch does not select the corresponding tree node.
 - [ ] Need an email template system.
+- [ ] Autostart a view after the user logged in